Have you ever noticed your dog licking its paws after grooming?

 Your dog may be licking his paws due to an aggravated skin injury.

-Check your dog’s paws for cuts, scratches, or any other injury that may have been aggravated during grooming.
+Check your dog’s paws for cuts, white bumps, scratches, or any other injury that may have been aggravated during grooming.

 Apply paw balm